songoku4/opencv-mini-projects-/README.md

+# opencv
-# programs made using opencv module
+programs and projects constructed using opencv module